static-archives/Hyperion-Injector/README.md

 By using an IC, it detours a thread at random (or an optional targeted thread) to call the injected entry point. <br>

-# Files
+# Files in this repo

-bin/hyperion_inject.dll - The api which provides you with the functions "inject", to inject a dll, and "update", which must be called in a while loop. <br>
+bin/hyperion_inject.dll - The injector API<br>
 bin/hello_world.dll - A simple test dll that displays a message box <br>
 bin/hyperion_injector.exe - The compiled demo source.
-Injects "hello_world.dll" which must be in the same directory as the exe<br>
+Injects "hello_world.dll" using the api when run (as admin*).
+All files must be in the same directory as this exe<br>
-main.cop - A demo injector source using the api <br>
+main.cpp - A demo source using the api <br>

 # How to use